dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 postieri development of ideas which are structured independently of those foundations.
-I think there is tremendous value in developing our own thoughts, but because it's so difficult to do so once we're exposed to superior means of framing philosophical questions, we never have that chance.
+I think there is tremendous value in developing our own thoughts, but because it's so difficult to do so once we're exposed to superior means of framing philosophical questions.
+So we never have that chance.

 And we perceive these ancient people to be ignorant because they lacked technology when actually our way of life almost completely clouds our